 The EHIC and GHIC Explained

-Now that a new deal with the EU is in place, we're all aware that some things will change.
+Now that the deal with the EU is in place, we're all aware that some things will change.
 One of the key changes is that the European Health Insurance Card (EHIC) is being replaced with the UK Global Health Insurance Card (UK GHIC) for all EU countries and Switzerland.
 So, when you are next planning a trip to Europe, make sure you have your UK GHIC or UK EHIC in place as well as your travel insurance.

 The GHIC Card, what is it?